mjarkk/vanmoof-web-controller/README.md

 - [Confirm v1.8.**2** still works](https://github.com/mjarkk/vanmoof-web-controller/issues/22) (v1.8.**1** has been confirmed to work already!)
 - Help reverse engineer how the refresh token works for the VanMoof API
-- Hackin support for older bikes
+- Hackin support for older/newer bikes
 - Help with finding out what is send from / to the bike over bluetooth and having a good workflow for doing this

 ### Development